 - Let them fry for about 90 seconds, or until golden brown on the bottom.
 Gently flip them to continue frying on the other side for another 90 seconds (roughly 3 minutes total), until the sufganiyot are nicely browned on both sides.
-If your oil cools a bit it may take slightly longer.Transfer cooked sufganiyot to a wire rack or a parchment-lined baking sheet to drain of oil.
+If your oil cools a bit it may take slightly longer.Using a slotted spoon, transfer cooked sufganiyot to a wire rack or a parchment-lined baking sheet to drain of oil.
 Continue frying in batches of 4 until all of the sufganiyot are cooked.

 - Wait until the sufganiyot have cooled slightly before starting the filling process - they can still be somewhat warm, but should not be hot.
 Use a straw to tunnel into each sufganiyot, creating a narrow hollow hole in the top center of the pastry.

 - Use the squeeze bottle to squeeze jam into the center of each sufganiyot, just until the jam slightly overflows the hole in the center.

 - Dust with sugar just prior to serving.
 Pour powdered sugar into a mesh strainer.
 Gently dust each sufganiyot with powdered sugar, coating with a nice layer of white sugar.
 The jam dots in the center will soak up the sugar, leaving you with a pretty dollop of red jam in a couple of minutes.

 - Serve.
 Sufganiyot are best served fresh; the powdered sugar will soak into the doughnut over time, and it will appear soggy.
 You can also freeze the sufganiyot; if you do, freeze them after the frying step (before filling).
 When ready to serve, defrost completely, fill with jelly and dust with powdered sugar before serving.